edbramblett/sp26-team4/README.md

     4. Write reviews for services - After a service is complete, the user will be given a link to a review page to write a review
     5. Make payments - When making a booking, the user will pay for the services, and after the service will have the ability to leave an additonal tip
 2. Provider (Evan):
-    1. Create/modify/remove provider profile - Allow caretakers to create their profiles, list their provide services, and days they work
+    1. Create/modify/remove provider profile - Allow caretakers to create their profiles, list their provide services
-    2. Connect pet caretakers to customers - Provide a chat service or similar way for caretakers to contact owners
-    2. Allow pet caretakers to accept/decline bookings - A system that lets caretakers confirm or decline bookings that they receive
+    2. Allow pet caretakers to accept/decline bookings - A system that lets caretakers confirm or decline bookings that they receive.
+Accepted booking can be completed after the booking has taken place
     3. Create incident reports - A page that allows caretakers to create reports if there are any incidents with pets, so that it is documented
     4. Reply to reviews - See reviews posted to them, and allow them to add replies to reviews